Nosebleed: Pathophysiology

 The nasal mucosa contains a rich blood supply that can be easily ruptured and cause bleeding.
 Rupture may be spontaneous or initiated by trauma.
+Anatomical deformities (e.g., septal spurs) can disrupt normal nasal airflow, leading to mucosal drying and crusting that predisposes to anterior epistaxis; epidemiologic studies have also shown an association between nasal septal deviation and recurrent epistaxis in adults.
 Nosebleeds are reported in up to 60% of the population with peak incidences in those under the age of ten and over the age of 50 and appear to occur in males more than females.
 An increase in blood pressure (e.g. due to general hypertension) tends to increase the duration of spontaneous epistaxis.
 Anticoagulant medication and disorders of blood clotting can promote and prolong bleeding.
 Spontaneous epistaxis is more common in the elderly as the nasal mucosa (lining) becomes dry and thin and blood pressure tends to be higher.
 The elderly are also more prone to prolonged nosebleeds as their blood vessels are less able to constrict and control the bleeding.

 The vast majority of nosebleeds occur in the front anterior (front) part of the nose from the nasal septum.
 This area is richly endowed with blood vessels (Kiesselbach's plexus).
 This region is also known as Little's area.
 Bleeding farther back in the nose is known as a posterior bleed and is usually due to bleeding from Woodruff's plexus, a venous plexus situated in the posterior part of inferior meatus.
 Posterior bleeds are often prolonged and difficult to control.
 They can be associated with bleeding from both nostrils and with a greater flow of blood into the mouth.